Sutton Lane Allotment Society

 12.17.
 Members bringing children onto the site are responsible for their safety and good behaviour.

 12.18.
 If a member wishes to plant a tree(s), fruit or ornamental, on their plot(s), they must seek the approval of the Committee before proceeding.
 Permission to plant fruit trees and/or bushes, will normally be denied on quarter plots.
+All trees to be on M9 or M27 rootstock only.

 12.19.
 Sprinklers and hosepipes must not be left unattended.
 All hose pipes must be disconnected from the standpipe after use.